 - Choosing the authors and their order can sometimes be a delicate matter. - Scientists do science because they enjoy it.
-However, they usually don't mind some recognition for their work, or their ideas → Co-authorship is a reward. - Authorship of good papers is also important for a scientist's career - Deciding who should be a co-author, who should be in the acknowledgements & the order in which authors stand on the paper can be tricky.
-Different fields & groups have different traditions → talk to your supervisor
+However, they usually don't mind some recognition for their work, or their ideas → Co-authorship is a reward. - Authorship of good papers is crucial for a career in science - Deciding who should be a co-author, who should be in the acknowledgements & the order of authors.
+Different fields & groups have different traditions → talk to supervisor - Never change author sequence on your own initiative only!